 The bouncy shrimp is the biggest feature of this dish and also my favorite part.
 The freshness of the shrimp is the key to success of this dish.
 I’ve made this appetizer a couple times when we had friends over for dinner and have received a lot of compliments on it.
 Give it a try, I am sure you will like it too!

 I hope you enjoy making this tasty shrimp and egg pancake.
-If you like this recipe, don’t forget to leave a rating and share it with your friends!
+If you like this recipe, please leave a rating and share it with your friends!

 - Rub potato starch and salt onto the shrimps and marinate for 10 minutes.